 - 1. SPC username and password: email helpdesk@southplainscollege.edu or call the SPC Help Desk at 806-716-2600 for help with your username/password - 2.
-SPC student email access: - o SPC Student Email Account: If you haven't already, you must go ahead and activate your SPC student email account.
+SPC student email access: - SPC Student Email Account: If you haven't already, you must go ahead and activate your SPC student email account.
 Not only will you need access to your SPC email account to receive TURNITIN digital paper submission receipts for our class, but you must use it to communicate with me. - Your SPC Email address is: yourSPCusername@southplainscollege.edu (ex. jsmith1234@southplainscollege.edu). - Your student email password is the same as your Blackboard password.
-If you need help, call the SPC Help Desk at 806-716-2600. - To access your SPC email account, log in to MvSPC here - You can also set up access to your SPC email account through mobile phone mail apps, such as default smartphone Mail app or the Outlook app. - Check with the SPC Help Desk for assistance: 806-716-2600. - 3.
-Regular access to a computer and reliable internet service: - o Open computer labs are available free to students with an SPC I.D. on all SPC campuses (Levelland, Reese, Lubbock, Plainview). - o Free WiFi is available in all SPC campus buildings, some SPC parking lots, most coffee shops, etc. - 4.
-Blackboard: grades, assignments, quizzes, videos, and many other resources for this class are often accessed through the Blackboard learning management system.
-Use your SPC credentials to log in here: https://southplainscollege.blackboard.com - 5.
-Office 365: Word and PowerPoint: As a member of the SPC community, you have free access to Office 365.
-Office 365 provides free online access to Microsoft Word, Microsoft Excel, Microsoft PowerPoint, and 1TB of free online storage with Microsoft OneDrive.
+If you need help, call the SPC Help Desk at 806-716-2600. - To access your SPC email account, log in to MySPC here - You can also set up access to your SPC email account through mobile phone mail apps, such as default smartphone Mail app or the Outlook app. - Check with the SPC Help Desk for assistance: 806-716-2600. - 3.
+Regular access to a computer and reliable internet service: - Open computer labs are available free to students with an SPC I.D. on all SPC campuses (Levelland, Reese, Lubbock, Plainview).